 Why Did Bank of America Close My Account?

-Overall, if you’re wondering the common reasons for why Bank of America closed my account, there are several reasons this might have happened.
+Overall, if you’re wondering about the common reasons why Bank of America closed your account, there are several reasons this might have happened.
 There are several rules and guidelines you agreed to when you opened your bank account.
 The bank may close your account if a rule was violated.

 Check with your bank’s customer care representatives to find out the exact reason your account was closed.
 They should be able to assist you with the next steps to take.
 You can also visit the Bank of America website at www.bankofamerica.com.